-The Neighbourhood Plan must go to an Independent Examination and will finally be subjected to a local referendum requiring a majority "yes" vote of all those voting in the referendum for it to be accepted.
-In the event of a "yes" vote, Wiltshire Council will proceed to "make" the Neighbourhood Plan for the Parish of West Lavington.
+The Neighbourhood Plan has successfully been through an Independent Examination and is subjected to a local referendum requiring a majority "yes" vote of all those voting in the referendum for it to be accepted.
+In the event of a "yes" vote, Wiltshire Council will proceed to 'make' the Neighbourhood Plan for the Parish of West Lavington.